squarerootofnegativeone/Public/Azure/Key Vault Backup/README.md

 # Azure Key Vault Items Backup
-    This Azure Automation Runbook automates the backup of items in an Azure Key Vault to blob storage and deletes any previous backups older than retention date.
+    This Azure Automation Runbook automates the backup of items in an Azure Key Vault to blob storage.
+    Also deletes any previous backups older than retention date.

 ## PARAMETERS
 ### KeyVaultName